|TensorFlow 2.0 version||View source on GitHub|

 This operation is sometimes called "deconvolution" after Deconvolutional

-actually the transpose (gradient) of
+but is really the transpose (gradient) of

-atrous_conv2d rather than an actual
+atrous_conv2d rather than an

 value: A 4-D